NoamLalush19/NoamLalush19/README.md

 # 👋 Hey, I'm Noam
 ### 💻 Developer & Cyber Security Student

-I'm passionate about programming, networking, and understanding how systems work under the hood.
+I'm passionate about programming, networking, operating systems, and cybersecurity.
-I break stuff → so I can learn how to defend it 😄
+I break things — so I can learn how to defend them 😄

 ---